denis-beurive/linux-notes/bash.md

 if (( ${#array[@]} == 3 )); then
   echo "array has 3 elements"
-fi
+fi # => array has 3 elements

 if (( ${#array[@]} == 2 )); then
-  echo "array has 3 elements"
+  echo "array has 2 elements"
 else
-  echo "array does not have 3 elements" fi
+  echo "array does not have 2 elements" fi # => array does not have 2 elements
 ```

 ## Designing daemons for clean stopping